clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

   - 'hash' tag is jumping to a id specific point eg. hash:'#submit'
   - 'search' allows query params eg. submit:'?quick-submit=true'

+NOTE: react-router-dom wraps react-router and includes it as a dependency

 ```js
 // <a href="/">Home</a>
 <Link to="/">Home</Link>